What is an M&A integration playbook?

 An M&A integration playbook is a how-to step-by-step operating manual for a post-merger integration.
 It clarifies what needs to be done, by whom, and by when.
 Effective playbooks bring consistency, predictability, and reliability to the integration process and shorten the learning curve for team members.

 We offer 27 M&A integration playbooks from acquisitions ranging in value from $2 million to $20 billion.
 The samples of the free acquisition integration playbooks are from our client engagements.
 Client names and client-specific details have been removed.

-PRITCHETT's Merger Integration Certification Workshop Attendees and Website Subscribers can download all the playbooks, not just the free ones.
-They can also access all the presentations, playbooks, checklists, books, articles, assessments, webinars, research, tools, and templates on MergerIntegration.com.
+PRITCHETT's Merger Integration Certification Workshop Attendees and Website Subscribers can download every playbook in their entirety.
+They can also access over 100 M&A integration presentations, 100 tools, 30 checklists, 100 articles, plus assessments, videos, webinars, research, and templates on MergerIntegration.com.

 The Acquisition Integration playbook includes the following nine sections:

-54-page playbook includes tasks and long detailed checklists on these integration work streams:
+This 53-page post-merger integration 100-day plan provides tasks and detailed checklists for these integration work streams: